Life As a Construction Laborer

 - Straw Boss

 - Grommet Worker

 - Jet Worker

-There were about 1,216,700 jobs for Construction Laborer in 2016 (in the United States).
+In the United States, there were 1,216,700 jobs for Construction Laborer in 2016.
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 150,400 new jobs for Construction Laborer by 2026.
-The BLS estimates 145,300 yearly job openings in this field.
+There will be an estimated 145,300 positions for Construction Laborer per year.